 So, now that we have an idea of what an adept facility manager might look like on paper, let’s delve into the most effective leadership practices they can implement to guarantee the safety and efficiency of their organization:

-- They are on the same page as the higher-ups in regards to the future – As mentioned throughout this guide, being a powerful facility manager means looking ahead into the future.
+1. They’re united with the higher-ups, in regards to the future – As mentioned throughout this guide, being a powerful facility manager means looking ahead into the future.
 From compiling business continuity plans in the event of a disaster to keeping an open line of communication with other departments, the manager understands that they will only be a true leader if their facility and staff are ready to roll with the changes.

-- They know how to plan and budget – Facility managers know the current value of every part of their facility’s infrastructure – and how much it will take to upgrade.
+2. They’re proficient at planning and budgeting – Facility managers know the current value of every part of their facility’s infrastructure – and how much it will take to upgrade.
 They also have an acute understanding of how their budgetary needs might ebb and flow moving forward so that they can accurately propose budgetary changes to the powers that be.

-- They have a feel for developing a great team – Depending on the specific needs of the organization, the facility manager might be responsible for the hiring and training of the facility workers, contractors, or even consultants.
+3. They develop a great team – Depending on the specific needs of the organization, the facility manager might be responsible for the hiring and training of the facility workers, contractors, or even consultants.
 This means that the manager needs to have an innate understanding of the duties and restraints of each position and how they can best work together to make the most capable team possible.
 Remember, these team members are ultimately in control of the safety and security of the facility, very important jobs that can break an organization in regards to liability if something were to go awry.